kwur/new-kwur-site/_posts/2010-08-10-stack-sessions-the-blind-nils.md

 ---
 <div class="pf-content">
   <p>
     St. Louis band <a href="http://www.myspace.com/theblindnils">the Blind Nils</a> joined us in the lounge at the station the other day for a short live performance on the air.
 They played 5 of their original tunes with eclectic instrumentation including banjo, slide guitar, and xylophone.
 Take a look the videos below for a peek into their set.
-Their entire set will be rebroadcast this Thursday at 3:30pm, so don&#8217;t forget to tune in at www.kwur.com.
+Their entire set will be rebroadcast this Thursday at 3:30pm, so don’t forget to tune in at www.kwur.com.
   </p>

   <p>